Opening times

 There are two options:

-- 400 metres on the left bank downstream of the Ga
+- 400 metres along the left bank downstream of the Chaussée du Ga

-- and 800 metres on the right bank.
+- and 800 metres along the right bank.

-trout, gudgeon, minnow and signal crayfish in high densities.
+trout, gudgeon, minnow, and ‘signal’ crayfish found in high

-- At the Rocalet dam, water intake from the Gijou to the Luzières dam
+- At the Rocalet dam, the Gijou water intake leading to the Luzières dam

-- Chaussée du Pont Vieux (with old water intake used by dyers at the beginning of the century)
+- Pont Vieux canal (with a former water intake used by dyers at the turn of the century)

-- Causeway upstream of Le Bousquet used for irrigation.
+- Aqueduct upstream of Le Bousquet, used for irrigation.

-- 1st causeway upstream of Pont de la Mouline unused but maintained.
+- First aqueduct upstream of the Pont de la Mouline, disused but maintained.

-- 2nd carriageway upstream of Mouline unused but maintained for fishing, as well as the river carriageway and the two Courrégé carriageways.
+- Second aqueduct upstream of La Mouline, disused but maintained for fishing, as well as the river aqueduct and the two Courrégé aqueducts